-Cabarrus College of Health Sciences provides opportunities for students to enroll with a nondegree status in general education and some interdisciplinary and certification review courses.
+Cabarrus College of Health Sciences provides opportunities for students to enroll with a non-degree status in general education and some interdisciplinary and certification review courses.
 Enrollment is on a space available basis for a maximum of 15 semester hours.
 Exceptions to the limit of 15 semester hours may be made for students enrolled through agreements made with other institutions or with the Provost's approval.
-Non-degree students pay tuition and fees according to the established schedule.
+Non-degree students pay tuition and fees according to the established schedule and submit proof of health insurance, background check, and college immunization requirements.
 See the current academic calendar in this publication for specific payment dates.
 Non-degree students are not eligible for financial aid and/or veteran's benefits.
-To be considered for enrollment as a non-degree student, the Application for Non-Degree Enrollment should be completed, and the non-refundable application fee paid, for each semester of enrollment.
+To be considered for enrollment as a non-degree student, the Application for Non-

+Degree Enrollment should be completed, and the non-refundable application fee paid, for each semester of enrollment.
 It is available online at www.cabarruscollege.edu.